Safouene-Mahfoudh/B-L475E-IOT01A/Readme.md

-### B-L475E-IOT01A (With Arduino IDE )
-The values of the different sensors are sent in this order :  Accelerometer, Magnetometer , Gyroscope , Humidity ,Temperature

 ### B-L475E-IOT01A
+In the folder Mag_Acc_Humdity_Temperature_with_Arduino you can find a program written with Arduino IDE wich we can read The values of sensors (Accelerometer, Magnetometer , Gyroscope , Humidity and Temperature).
-The values of the different sensors are sent in this order :  Accelerometer, Magnetometer , Gyroscope , Humidity ,Temperature ,Pressure
+The values of the different sensors are sent in this order :  Accelerometer, Magnetometer , Gyroscope , Humidity ,Temperature.

+In the folder Mag_Acc_Gyro_Humdity_Temperature you can find a program wich we can read The values of sensors (Accelerometer, Magnetometer , Gyroscope , Humidity and Temperature).
+The values of the different sensors are sent in this order :  Accelerometer, Magnetometer, Humidity ,Temperature ,Pressure